We hope you enjoy our walks

 The first few in the collection are about three to four miles long and fairly easy.
 Allow two hours for most.
 Some of the later additions, from walk 16 onwards, are longer.
 The North Mymms Way, which is walk 22, is a half-day walk of about 12 miles which will take more than four hours.

 All the walks are fairly easy if you are able to cross step stiles, negotiate gates, traverse the occasional muddy path, and manage small hills.
 Boots and wet weather gear, a bottle of water, a snack, and the correct map for the area are recommended.
+As are long trousers or a stick if you are walking during the spring and summer when nettles and thistles may encroach on the paths.

 You will notice that there is a blue marker on all maps.
 This is the start and finish point.
 You will also notice yellow or green markers, these are the places where you can get refreshments, usually local pubs.
 The numbers on the maps relate to the numbers in the directions below each map.